LincyWilson/Patient-data-classifier-system-java/README.md

 This project highlights the transformative impact of big data technologies on healthcare, emphasizing the importance of data-driven decision-making and personalized patient care.
 By leveraging Hadoop and Java, the Patient Record Classifier demonstrates a scalable solution for managing and processing vast volumes of patient data efficiently.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.